What is HPV?

 What are the risks from this vaccine?

-This HPV vaccine has been used in the U.S. and around the world for about six years and has been very safe.
+This HPV vaccine has been used in the U.S. and around the world for about nine years and has been very safe.

 However, any medicine could possibly cause a serious problem, such as a severe allergic reaction.
 The risk of any vaccine causing a serious injury, or death, is extremely small.

 Life-threatening allergic reactions from vaccines are very rare.
 If they do occur, it would be within a few minutes to a few hours after the vaccination.

 Several mild to moderate problems are known to occur with this HPV vaccine.
 These do not last long and go away on their own.

 - Reactions in the arm where the shot was given:

 - Redness or swelling (about 1 person in 4)

 - Mild (100° F) (about 1 person in 10)

 - Moderate (102° F) (about 1 person in 65)